Jean's Bible Study Topics of the New Testament

 1Cor 2,10-13

-· (35f) Gift of God Ø God gives Himself to us Ø Father sends the Holy Spirit
+(35f) Gift of God >> God gives Himself to us >> Father sends the Holy Spirit

-· (68f) Authority Ø Jesus Delegates the Holy Spirit to us Ø He guides you into all truth – This is our assignment: put the thoughts of God into words.
-Sometimes we feel the Spirit of God welling deep in our souls, and we want to splash our exhortations on everyone around us to help build up the body of Christ, but we can’t find the words.
-Our job as Christians is to bring them to the surface, and encapsulate them with words to comprehend their meaning for the purpose of sharing His thoughts with others.
-The way to understand the thoughts of God is to commit yourself to the word of God and prayer, giving time and strength to them, pouring over the Scriptures, until His word becomes part of you.
-Then things will begin to surface on their own.
-God wants our hearts and His word to converge so there is no disparity between who we are and what He has given us.
-Prayer is the equivalent to being spiritual.
+(68f) Authority >> Jesus delegates the Holy Spirit to us >> He guides you into all truth – This is our assignment: put the thoughts of God into words.
+Sometimes we feel the Spirit of God welling deep inside us, and we want to splash exhortations onto everyone to help build them in the faith, but we can’t find the words.
+Our job as Christians is to bring them to the surface, and convert them into words so that we may comprehend their meaning, and we do this also for the purpose of sharing His thoughts which are now our thoughts.
+The way to understand the thoughts of God is to commit ourselves to the word of God and prayer, giving time and energy to them, pouring over the Scriptures, until His word becomes part of us.
+Then things will surface.
+God wants our heart and His word to converge so there is no disparity between who we are and whom He has given us, and prayer is the only way to become spiritual.

-· (109j) Thy kingdom come Ø Spirit and the word Ø Spirit the teacher Ø Spirit of truth is our teacher – It is no coincidence that Paul is combining spiritual thoughts with spiritual words.
-The Spirit and the word is reiterated hundreds of times, creating a major theme that runs throughout the New Testament.
-God works in us as we study the word of God through prayer.
-If we remain diligent in these things we will develop skills and gifts to live for God the way He intended.
-We will be prepared to accomplish whatever He calls us to do.
+(110l) Thy kingdom come >> Faith >> Spirit and the word >> Spiritual substance and truth >> Spiritual substance follows the truth It is no coincidence that Paul combined spiritual thoughts with spiritual words, for the Holy Spirit and the word of God in context is reiterated innumerous times, creating a major theme that runs throughout the New Testament.
+God works in us as we study His word through an attitude of prayer.
+If we remain diligent, we will develop gifts to help us live for God the way He intended, and we will be prepared to accomplish whatever He calls us to do.
+This is what transpires in the mind of a mature Christian: he combines spiritual thoughts with spiritual words.
+Until then, we don’t yet know what we are thinking.
+Often we feel thoughts, but we can’t quite grasp them, but it is not good enough to leave them half-thought; we must put them into words before we can own them.

-· (152j) Witness Ø Validity of the Father Ø Witnesses of the father Ø Prophets Ø The church holds the position of a prophet Ø Receiving a prophetic word from God
+(152i) Witness >> Validity of the Father >> Witnesses of the father >> Prophets >> The Church holds the position of a prophet >> Church operates under a prophetic anointing >> Receiving a prophetic word from God

 1Cor 2,10-12

-· (255f) Trinity Ø Father, Son and Holy Spirit Ø The process of imparting the substance of God Ø Father discloses the word by the Spirit -- These verses go with verse 16
+(255f) Trinity >> Father, Son and Holy Spirit >> The process of imparting the substance of God >> Father discloses the word by the Spirit -- These verses go with verse 16

 1Cor 2-10

-· (213a) Sovereignty Ø God is infinite Ø God is all knowing Ø God knows everything about everything
+(213a) Sovereignty >> God is infinite >> God is all knowing >> God knows everything about everything

 1Cor 2-12

-· (119b) Thy kingdom come Ø Manifestations of faith Ø Freedom Ø Law of the spirit Ø Law of the Spirit of truth -- This verse goes with verse 16
+(119b) Thy kingdom come >> Manifestations of faith >> Freedom >> Law of the spirit >> Law of the Spirit of truth -- This verse goes with verse 16

-· (183g) Works of the devil Ø The origin of lawlessness Ø Spirit of error Ø Spirit of the broad road Ø Spirit of the world
+(183g) Works of the devil >> The origin of lawlessness >> Spirit of error (anti-Christ / anti-Semitism) >> Spirit of the broad road >> Spirit of the world

 1Cor 2-14,15